RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ![Screenshot 2025-12-24 at 13.43.07.png](Notes%20form%20Ultrascale%20Playbook/Screenshot_2025-12-24_at_13.43.07.png)

 However, there are some limits here: DP only works if a layer of the model fits in a single GPU, and ZeRO can only partition the parameters, gradients, and optimizer states, not the activation memory!
 As you can remember, the memory scales with sequence length and batch size.
-We could just limit those, but in practice we don’t want to be limited by hardware to train with only a short sequence length.
+We could just limit those, but in practice, we don’t want to be limited by hardware to train with only a short sequence length.

 To overcome this issue, it's time to examine a new, orthogonal axis of parallelism - ***tensor parallelism (TP)***.
 Unlike ZeRO-3, which relies on heavy parameter communication, TP proposes to shard parameters, gradients, optimizer states, AND activations across devices without requiring any communication of model parameters between GPUs.